MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-copilot.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW181Q6]

-## Install Copilot for Sales add-in for Outlook
+## Install Copilot for Sales

-With Copilot for Sales for Microsoft Outlook, you can:
+With Copilot for Sales, you can:

 - Reply quickly and confidently with assistance from AI